 \section{Introduction}

-\IEEEPARstart{B}{rain}–computer interface (BCI) serves as a direct communication pathway between a user's brain and an external device, enabling mapping, assisting, augmenting, and potentially restoring human cognitive and/or sensorymotor functions \cite{Ienca2018NB}.
+Brain-computer interface (BCI) serves as a direct communication pathway between a user's brain and an external device, enabling mapping, assisting, augmenting, and potentially restoring human cognitive and/or sensorymotor functions \citet{Ienca2018NB}.
 Despite rapid progress, real-world BCI systems still suffer from the limited data availability, strong individual variability, and non-stationarity of brain signals.
 The reliability of decoding models is closely tied to the quantity and quality of the available brain data.

 Recent success of deep learning underscores the importance of large, high-quality training data.
 For example, Google's trillion-word corpus has significantly boosted performance in language models \cite{Brown2020}.
-However, acquiring sufficient brain signals presents challenges, illustrated in Fig. \ref{fig:intro_data_scarcity}. \begin{itemize} \item \textit{High signal acquisition costs}.
-For example, devices for brain signal collection, especially intracranial brain signals, are expensive. \item \textit{Difficulty in long-term collection}.
-Only a limited amount of data can be acquired in each session, due to the uncomfortable acquisition devices in long-term collection. \item \textit{Low signal quality}.
-Raw brain signals are often non-stationary and prone to noise and disturbances.
+However, acquiring sufficient brain signals presents challenges, illustrated in Figure \ref{fig:intro_data_scarcity}. \begin{itemize} \item \textit{High signal acquisition costs}.
+For example, devices for collecting brain signals, especially intracranial signals, are expensive. \item \textit{Difficulty in long-term collection}.
+Only a limited amount of data can be acquired in each session due to the discomfort caused by the acquisition devices during long-term collection. \item \textit{Low signal quality}.
+Raw brain signals are often non-stationary and prone to noise.
 Artifacts such as electrooculographic signals from eye movements \cite{wang2015removal,shahbakhti2021vme}, electromyographic activity from facial muscles, cardiac artifacts, baseline drift, and electromagnetic interference frequently contaminate the signals \cite{tatum2011artifact,chen2025self}.
 These factors degrade signal quality and may impair downstream decoding.
-In addition, obtaining precise labels is challenging, as it is difficult to ensure subjects consistently perform the intended tasks. \item \textit{Significant signal heterogeneity}.
+In addition, obtaining precise labels is challenging because it is difficult to ensure that subjects consistently perform the intended tasks. \item \textit{Significant signal heterogeneity}.
 Unlike image or text data, brain signals vary significantly across subjects, datasets, and devices, limiting model generalization. \item \textit{Privacy concerns}.
-Legal and regulations may restrict the sharing of sensitive brain data, as transferring brain data across institutions can risk exposing private information. \end{itemize}
+Legal and regulatory restrictions may limit the sharing of sensitive brain data, as transferring it across institutions can risk exposing private information. \end{itemize}